-John Eales' influence on rugby was so profound in his 10 year Test career, that the second-row is regarded as Australia's greatest player
+John Eales's influence on rugby was so profound in his ten-year Test career that the second-row is widely regarded as Australia's greatest player

 Major teams: Brothers, Queensland

 Test span: 1991-2001

 Test points: 173 (2T, 31C, 34P)

 His famous nickname Nobody, as in ‘nobody’s perfect’, is a myth because none of his mates call him that.
 But everything else you hear about the wonder that is John Eales is true.

 The Queenslander showed remarkable lineout athleticism at a young age, with England’s Paul Ackford highlighting the youngster’s ability to make space for himself in such a claustrophobic area shortly before the first of Eales’s 86 caps in 1991.

 Eales was just 20 when he made his Test debut and, though his scrum power and general mobility took a little while to develop, within months he was playing in a World Cup.